Saint-Ambroise, Paris: Second church

-The old church was demolished during the rebuilding carried it in the canter of Paris by Napoleon III and Baron Haussmann.
+The old church was demolished during the rebuilding carried it in the canter of Paris by Napoléon III and Baron Haussmann.
 It was torn down to make room for the new Boulevard Prince Eugene (now Boulevard Voltaire).
 A site nearby was offered for a new church at the head of the future Boulevard at the head of the new Boulevard.
 The new church was and work began in 1863 on new church at the head of the new Boulevard Voltaire.

-The new church was designed by the architect Theodore Ballu. who was designated by Napoleon III as the official city architect for religious buildings.
+The new church was designed by the architect Théodore Ballu. who was designated by Napoléon III as the official city architect for religious buildings.
 His churches included the Église de la Trinité (1861–1867), the Saint-Esprit Temple on Rue Roquépine, and the Church of Saint-Joseph (1866–1875).
 He also directed the Saint-Jacques Tower restoration (1854–1858)[1] and the construction of the Saint-Denis church in Argenteuil (1866).

 L’Eglise de la Trinité was built between 1863 and 1868.
-The first mass was celebrated on 21 March, 1869.
+The first mass was celebrated on 21 March 1869.
 The construction lasted six years and officially cost 2,217,534 francs and fifty-eight centimes.
-The bells were blessed on April 29, 1869 in the presence of the Empress Eugenie, who was also the patroness of one of the bells.
+The bells were blessed on 29 April 1869 in the presence of the Empress Eugénie, who was also the patroness of one of the bells.